swcarpentry/DEPRECATED-bc/novice/shell/shell_nelle.md

 #### Autocomplete / Up & Down Arrows

-These informative names are great, but does it seem to anyone else like they require a lot of typing.
+Before we move on to the rest of our data management tools, let's discuss a few shortcuts that will allow you to get things done faster.
+For example, these informative names are great, but does it seem to anyone else like they require a lot of typing.

     cd /h<tab>/e<tab>/D<tab>